 As fear clutched my heart, I noticed a strange sensation.
 My heart had butterflies fluttering around inside it.
 The feeling of dread overtook me.
 My breathing and heart were racing, and I experienced a shudder throughout my body.

 When an old fear in your life is triggered, you have a choice to deal with it in a non-threatening manner.
 What happened to you years ago is a memory.
 That memory can no longer harm you.
-But your body reacts the same as years ago.
+But your body reacts the same as it did years ago.

-But what if you perceived this fear differently?
+What if you perceived this fear differently?
 What if you reminded yourself the past situation cannot reach you now?
 When the butterflies flutter and the adrenalin pumps, you tell yourself that you can overcome the fear.

 What happened long ago can no longer reach you if you face it and acknowledge that it is just a memory.
 To change your reaction, you will need to look at the situation differently.

 When you feel that chains and weights are dragging the butterflies flutters of fear too far down, you can decide to let it go.
 You can keep it light by realizing that the fear you felt in the past are chains that bind you.
 The fear will stop and allow your body to react differently.